 As a Seattle podiatrist I offer 6 tips to police officer to help keep their feet safe and pain free.

-Purchase boots or other footwear designed for your particular line of police work
+Purchase boots designed for your type of work

 Purchase shoes at the end of the day

 If you purchase shoes or buy them online, it's best to try them on at the end of the day when your feet are the most swollen.
 This will ensure that you aren't buying shoes that are too small.

 Have your feet measured before buying

 As we get older are shoe size can increase.
 This is particularly true if you've gained weight and are constantly on your feet.
 Go to a store like Nordstrom and ask to have your feet measured to ensure your feet are still the same size before buying.

 While the tops of your shoes or boots may look great, it's important to check the soles to determine whether your shoes need replacing.
 Most of us wear down the soles of our shoes unevenly which can lead to a twisted ankle or worse if you run on poor terrain.
 A good rule of them is to purchase new shoes annually.

 Your shoes or boots should be supportive, but if you're on your feet all day you'll likely need extra arch support to prevent your feet from throbbing.
 If your feet are flat or tend to pronate or roll in, an over-the-counter insert probably won't be enough.
 People with this foot type are at higher risk for conditions such as heel pain and Achilles tendonitis.
 To heal these conditions and keep them from coming back most often requires the purchase of custom orthotics from a podiatrist.